Easy 2-Ingredient Biscuit Recipe

 Step Two: Mix Ingredients

-I ended up not using the biscuit cutter above, it didn’t cut the biscuit dough the way I needed it too.
-It has to cut straight down and then you lift up the cutter with the biscuit and place it on the cookie sheet.
+I ended up not using the biscuit cutter above.
+It didn’t cut the biscuit dough the way I needed it to.
+It has to be cut straight down, then lift the cutter with the biscuit and place it on the cookie sheet.

 2 Ingredient Biscuit Recipe